 TWO – Astilbe

-These shade plants are available in red, pink, purple & white.
+These shade plants are available in a few different colors, red, pink, purple & white.
 They get anywhere from 2 to 3 feet tall & seem to love the shade.

 Because of their size they look great at the back of the garden or close to the trunk of your tree with a few shorter plants in front of them.

 Iris is another taller shade plant that is incredibly hardy.

 I have had yellow & purple colored iris over the years & appreciate that they bloom earlier (late April, Early May) than some of the other shade plants.